crosschain-alliance/lukso-tokenbridge/README.md

 **Off chain**

+1. ZK light client will update the header from Ethereum periodically on LUKSO.
-1. Hashi [relayer](https://github.com/gnosis/hashi/tree/feat/v0.2.0/packages/relayer) (managed by CCIA team) will listen to event from Yaho contracts and request the reporter contracts to relay token relaying message.
+1. Zk Light Client will listen to the `MessageDispatched` event from Yaho, generate proof, and verify on the adapter contract.
-2. Hashi [executor](https://github.com/gnosis/hashi/tree/feat/v0.2.0/packages/executor) (managed by CCIA team) will listen to event from each Hashi adapter contracts and call Yaru.executeMessages.
+1. Hashi [executor](https://github.com/gnosis/hashi/tree/feat/v0.2.0/packages/executor) (managed by CCIA team) will listen to event from each Hashi adapter contracts and call Yaru.executeMessages.
 This step will check whether the Hashi adapters agree on a specify message id (a threshold number of hash is stored), and set the message Id to verified status.
-3. [Validator](https://docs.hyperlane.xyz/docs/protocol/agents/validators) (run by Hyperlane & LUKSO team) will sign the Merkle root when new dispatches happen in Mailbox.
+1. [Validator](https://docs.hyperlane.xyz/docs/protocol/agents/validators) (run by Hyperlane & LUKSO team) will sign the Merkle root when new dispatches happen in Mailbox.
-4. [Hyperlane relayer](https://docs.hyperlane.xyz/docs/protocol/agents/relayer) (run by Hyperlane team) relays the message by calling Mailbox.process().
+1. [Hyperlane relayer](https://docs.hyperlane.xyz/docs/protocol/agents/relayer) (run by Hyperlane team) relays the message by calling Mailbox.process().

 **LUKSO**

-1. When Mailbox.process() is called, it will verify with Static Aggregation ISM (aggregate result from Hyperlane defualt ISM, Multisig ISM (validated by LUKSO validator), Hashi ISM).
+1. When Mailbox.process() is called, it will verify with Static Aggregation ISM (aggregate result from Hyperlane default ISM, Multisig ISM (validated by LUKSO validator), Hashi ISM).
 If so, it will mint hypERC20 token to the receiver.
 2. For compatibility, LSP7 wrapper need to be created to mint LSP7 token to the user.

 ## Workflow ( LUKSO → Ethereum)